georgeto20/galatiq_case_study/README.md

 If an invoice requires human review, the agent pauses and prints a message.
 Open the UI (see above) to make a decision.

+Note that I created an additional invoice (invoice_1017.txt) to test the scenario of an unknown vendor.

 ---

 ### Run all invoices in a directory